“It’s the glory of the sea that has turned my head.” Robert-Louis Stevenson

 The romance of the sea is consumated on ships.
-Except for dolphins and whales, no sane mammal will venture out into the open sea without one.
-You can admire her beauty from the safety of the shore but as William Turner knew, who like Ulysses once fastened himself to a topmast to witness a winter storm first-hand, for the real thing, you need a ship.
-And so it came to be that through a process of emotional transfer, the lovers of the sea became ship-lovers.
+Except for dolphins and whales, no sane mammal will venture out into open waters without one.
+You can admire her beauty from the safety of the shore but as William Turner knew, who like Ulysses once fastened himself to a topmast, only to witness a winter storm first-hand, for the real thing, you need a ship.
+And so it came to be that through an emotional transfer, the lovers of the sea became ship-lovers.

 What is there not to love on a ship?
-Every scantling, every rope, every inflexion in the lines of her hull, spars and sails bears testimony to the practical genius and artistic sense of generations of sailors, shipwritghts and naval architects.
+Every scantling, every line, every inflexion in the shape of her hull, spars and sails bears testimony to the practical genius and artistic sense of generations of sailors, shipwritghts and naval architects.
 All that ingenuity and flair to answer one single question, generation after generation: how to glide effortlessly between water and air ?
-The first challenge was to survive the crossing; then came the age of conquest and oceanic trade and finally, the era of travel, sports and leisure.
+The first challenge was to survive the crossing; then came the age of conquest, migration and oceanic trade, followed by the era of travel, sports and leisure.
 Looking back on those endless variations on the themes of buoyancy and thrust, it is remarkable how beautiful the results turned out to be.
 Seldom have function and beauty been so closely entwined.
 L’art pour l’art, this is not.
-Except if one considers sailing as an art form… which is another subject.

 To make every sailing experience as enjoyable, as effortless, as magical as can be: the art of sailing is not so different from the art of living.